-Other financial liabilities comprise loans and borrowings, bank overdrafts, and insurance and reinsurance payables.
+Other financial liabilities comprise insurance and reinsurance payables.

 (ii) Non-derivative financial assets and financial liabilities - derecognition

 The Company derecognises a financial asset when the contractual rights to the cash flows from the asset expire, or it transfers the rights to receive the contractual cash flows on the financial asset in a transaction in which substantially all the risks and rewards of ownership of the financial asset are transferred.
 Any interest in transferred financial assets that is created or retained by the Company is recognised as a separate asset or liability.